 - How to Draw Anime & Manga Male & Female Hair

 Once you finish the previous steps clean up your drawing and erase any guide lines as well as the parts of the head covered by the hair.
 You can then trace over your lines to darken them.
 However do not trace over the outlines of the highlights and shadows in the eyes.
 Leave those lines light so that they pretty much blend into the color/shading added in the next step.

 To color and shade your character first fill each area such as the hair and skin with a solid color and add the darker shadows afterwards.
 You can either leave the highlights like the reflections in the eyes, hair and lips white if drawing on paper or draw them in later if drawing digitally.

-For drawing a young male face see:
+For drawing male faces see: